-Have a conversation with your doctor and your loved ones, and Alive Hospice welcomes your call at any time 24/7.
-We will provide information and help you to make an informed decision.
+Have a conversation with your doctor and your loved ones, and call Alive Hospice any time, 24/7.
+We will provide information and help you make an informed decision.
+Polls have revealed that 9 in 10 adults would prefer to die in their homes, free of pain, surrounded by family and loved ones.